Pharkie/M5StackDial-PokerChip/README.md

 ## Purpose

-This repo is meant as a hands‑on demo of the core I/O and rendering paths on the Dial/StampS3.
-It shows, with minimal code and no LVGL:
+This repo is a hands‑on demo of the core I/O and rendering paths on the Dial (StampS3).
+Minimal code in C++, no LVGL:

 - Touch
   - Tap (with movement threshold) → visual ping + debug log